Hemysai/Line1MaxDelayCalculator/README.md

 ## **Project Overview**

-This project suggests a time the commuter should start in advance to reach their destination on time utilizing analytics-derived info.
+This project helps commuters plan their trips by suggesting the optimal time they should start in advance to ensure they reach their destination on time.
+The system leverages analytics-derived insights from historical transportation data to recommend the best departure time.
 ---

 ## **Technologies Used**